Estimating flow fields with Reduced Order Models: Results

-It is the purpose of the observer to provide information about the current state of the system.
-Consequently, the observer is useful only if it is stable over many periods.
+It is the purpose of the extended Kalman filter to provide information about the current state of the system.
+Consequently, the extended Kalman filter is useful only if it is stable over many periods.
 We choose to analyse $200$ periods.
 We stress this number is arbitrary.
-The results presented here show that it is reasonable to assume the observer to be long-time stable, however.
+The results presented here show that it is reasonable to assume the extended Kalman filter to be long-time stable, however.

-The covariance matrices introduced in section~\ref{sec:ExtendedKalmanFilter} are set to $\Theta(0)=2I_{R}$ and $\Theta_P= I_{R}$, respectively, where $I_{R}$ is the $R\times R$ unit matrix.
+The covariance matrices introduced in Section~\ref{sec:ExtendedKalmanFilter} are set to $\Theta(0)=2I_{R}$ and $\Theta_P= I_{R}$, respectively, where $I_{R}$ is the $R\times R$ unit matrix.
 We choose the measurement noise covariance to be $\Theta_M=I_{dN_{\text{EKF}}}$, where $I_{dN_{\text{EKF}}}\in\mathbb{R}^{dN_{\text{EKF}}\times dN_{\text{EKF}}}$ as we measure the velocity in both x- and y-coordinate direction.
-The initial time-variant velocity coefficients $a(0)$ are not known and are set to $a(0) = 0$.
-The analysis has shown that $g=8$ measurement positions (see Figure \ref{fig:slidingGrid_EKF_MeasurementLocations}) are sufficient to estimate the time-variant velocity coefficients for our specific system.
-Fewer than $g=8$ positions do not result in a stable extended Kalman filter.
+The initial time-variant velocity coefficients $a_i^{\text{EKF}}(0)$ are not known and are set to $a_i^{\text{EKF}}(0) = 0$, $i=1,\hdots,R$.
+The analysis has shown that $N_{\text{EKF}}=8$ measurement positions (see Figure \ref{fig:slidingGrid_EKF_MeasurementLocations}) are sufficient to estimate the time-variant velocity coefficients for our specific system.
+Fewer than $N_{\text{EKF}}=8$ positions do not result in a stable extended Kalman filter.